 Bright yellow stars at the woodland’s edge and the hedgerow’s foot.
 Flowers from February to late April.

 Yellow Lesser Celandine flower in English countryside with space for copy or text.

+Britain’s commonest bird of prey, the buzzard is the species most often seen soaring.
+It wheels about in the air on broad wings, with its tail fanned out and wingtip feathers widely splayed.
+Eats birds, mammals and carrion.
 When male buzzards begin showing off their skydiving skills you know that they’re thinking of settling down with a mate, so warmer weather must be on its way.

 Common buzzard, Buteo buteo, single bird in flight, Warwickshire, June 2014